ory/fosite/README.md

 ### Exemplary Storage Implementation

+Fosite does not ship a storage implementation yet.
+To get fosite running, you need to implement `github.com/ory-am/fosite.Storage`.
+Additionally, most of the token / authorize endpoint handlers require a store as well.
+You could however use one struct to implement all the signatures.

-This code is taken from [fosite-example/internal/store.go](fosite-example/internal/store.go).
-This implementation is capable of supplying storage methods to all the OAuth2 [core handlers](handler/core).
+The following code is taken from [fosite-example/internal/store.go](fosite-example/internal/store.go) and a working example of such a struct.
+This store is capable of supplying storage methods to all the OAuth2 [core handlers](handler/core).

 ```go
 package internal